Georges Mathieu at the Monnaie de Paris

 Disney100 at Paris Expo Porte de Versailles

-« For life to be a fairy tale, all you might need to do is believe. » With such a firm belief, Walt Disney dedicated his life to bringing a touch of magic to everyone's life.
-One hundred years later, the greatest tribute is being paid to this man, this artist, and to the entire Disney studio universe that has captivated entire generations since the 1920s, through an exhibition that stretches over more than 20,000 m2.
+« For life to be a fairy tale, perhaps all it takes is to believe. » With a confidence as unwavering as this, Walt Disney dedicated his life to bringing a sprinkle of magic into everyone’s life.
+One hundred years later, a grand tribute is paid to this man, this artist, and to the entire world of Disney studios that has enchanted generations since the 1920s, through an exhibition that spans over 20,000 m2.
 With original drawings, iconic objects, and technical innovations, the exhibition offers us a unique dive into the magic of Disney.
-An enchanted interlude for both young and old that will transport you back to childhood for just a moment.
+An enchanted interlude designed for young and old alike, it will take you back to childhood for just a moment.

 Voir cette publication sur Instagram